rebeccajr/cottontail-comestibles/full-time-work-schedule-sourdough.md

 #### Every Day: Feed A Little, No Discard, New Jar

-Every day I feed my starter, I mix equal parts flour and water in the starter jar, then transfer it to a *clean* jar.
-I don't worry about having an equal part of starter as well.

-I will add anywhere from `10-50 g` of water and flour no matter how much starter I have (see note).
-By my bread making day I need to have `250 g` of active starter, so I will adjust the amounts so that the day before I have about `100 g` of starter.
+Every day I feed my starter, I weigh it, then add equal parts flour and water and transfer it to a *clean* jar.
+I'm not too concerned with the exact amount of starter, but just make sure the weights of the flour and water are about the same weight as the starter.
+I will only create discard if my starter goes beyond `100 g`.
+By my bread making day I need to have `250 g` of active starter, so I will adjust the amounts so that the day before I have about `80-100 g` of starter.

-I don't create discard while I'm feeding my starter, I simply feed it with equal parts flour and water then add it to a clean jar or glass bowl.
+This method probably only works if you have very happy starter - so if your starter is less active, you might want to be more precise, always using equal parts starter, flour, and water.

 #### Feeding Times

 I feed my starter at least once a day, but twice if I remember.
-If I feed it twice, I will not transfer it to a clean jar until the next feeding.
+If I feed it twice I don't weigh it and will add the same amount of flour and water as I did previsouly in the day.
+I will not transfer it to a clean jar until the next feeding.
 With this method I've never had any issues with mold.

-**Notes:**

-1. If I find myself with more than `100 g` starter before Day 1, I will discard the rest.
-1. My starter is very active and happy.
-If your starter is less happy, you might need to do more feeding or mix equal parts starter, flour, and water.

 ---